Topological games in Ramsey spaces: On an alternative proof of the abstract Ellentuck theorem

-In addition, clearly every strong topological Ramsey space is itself a topological Ramsey space, since \textbf{A.3*} imply \textbf{A.3}; however, we do not know the answer to the following question: is there some topological Ramsey space without isolated points that is not strong? \enlargethispage{1\baselineskip}
+Additionally, it is clear that every strong axiomatized topological Ramsey space is itself an axiomatized topological Ramsey space, since axioms \textbf{A.3*} imply axioms \textbf{A.3}.
+It is also known that there exist examples of topological Ramsey spaces without isolated points that are not axiomatized (see, for instance, \cite{Dobrinen-Zucker}).
+However, we do not yet know the answer to the following question: is there any axiomatized topological Ramsey space without isolated points that is not strong?

-Next, we present an alternative proof of abstract Ellentuck theorem restricted to the collection of strong topological Ramsey spaces.
-The new proof of theorem \ref{Abstract-Ellentuck-Theorem} that we propose here is inspired on a short proof of theorem \ref{EllentuckTheorem} given by Matet in \cite{Matet2}. \\
+Next, we present an alternative proof of the abstract Ellentuck theorem restricted to the collection of strong axiomatized topological Ramsey spaces.
+The new proof of theorem \ref{Abstract-Ellentuck-Theorem} that we propose here is inspired by a short proof of theorem \ref{EllentuckTheorem} given by Matet in \cite{Matet2}.